IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 - Send your identity people your metadata file above (or a link to download it themselves).
 From their perspective you are a Service Provider (SP).
 - Ask your identity people to send you the metadata for the Identity Provider (IdP) they operate.
 See the section above on ``shibboleth2.xml`` and ``MetadataProvider`` for what to do with the IdP metadata.
 Restart ``shibd`` and ``httpd`` as necessary.
+- Re-add Shibboleth as an authentication provider to Dataverse as described above.
 - Test login to Dataverse via your institution's Identity Provider (IdP).

 Administration